 Anyone looking to get hold of a Hive can buy the technology for £199 (including installation) on the Hive website.

 Nest made headlines at the start of 2014 when it was purchased by Google for about £2bn.
-Designed by the brains behind the iPod, Nest’s Learning Thermostat’s main claim to fame is that it is designed to adapt your home’s temperature to your behaviour.
+Designed by the man behind the iPod, Nest’s Learning Thermostat’s main claim to fame is that it is designed to adapt your home’s temperature to your behaviour.

 By monitoring the user’s habits, i.e. what time he/ she leaves the house on weekdays, Nest’s device is able to create a personalised "heating schedule".
 The hope is that, eventually, the Learning Thermostat will know so much about your habits that you’ll never have to change the temperature by hand.